SonicOriginalSoftware/pwa-tools/docs/WORKFLOW.md

 An update to your "app" is signified through a change in the `sw.js` shell file by means of the `config.js` file.
 This may come as just an increment of the app version string or through explicit changes to data structures in the `config.js` file (like the files to be cached).
 When an app update is realized by the user-agent the user is prompted with a button and a notification in-app.

+# When is an app update realized?

+Upon the user refreshing or re-navigating back to your web-app, depending on your host's caching protocol and when the user's user-agent does a network request and byte-comparison of the `sw.js` and `config.js` files.

 # Progressive Web App Update Prompting

 The framework provides the means to give the user the option to update when they would like to.

-They are given express permission to not click this button until they are ready to do so; page reloads will not "update" the app - they will continue to provide the user with the same app version while also displaying the button to update (successive page reloads with an awaiting app update will not throw a notification up on the screen).
+They are given express permission to not click this button until they are ready to do so; page reloads will (by default, depending on the user's user-agent settings) not "update" the app - they will continue to provide the user with the same app version while also displaying the button to update (successive page reloads with an awaiting app update will not throw a notification up on the screen).
 The exception to this is reaching the Web App API storage thresholds - but you would never reach this, right?
 Because you're a responsible web app developer!

 When the user does choose to update the new app version is activated and the user's page is refreshed.